 - Student visas are required for non-EU visitors who will be taking a course to study in Spain.
 You must be accepted to a course before you can apply.
 This type of visa allows you to work for up to 20 hours a week and terminates on completion of your studies/course.

-- If you’re planning to work, you will require a work visa unless you are from an EU country.
+- If you’re planning to score a travel job, you will require a work visa unless you are from an EU country.
 There are different types of work visas for Spain:

 - Long-term work visas

 - Seasonal work visas

 - EU Blue Cards

 Applying for visas for Spain can be straightforward and simple or it can be trickier than expected.
 Considering that your entire gap year hangs off this one crucial element, I’d recommend calling in an expert to help with your visa application.

 We’ve all heard at least one horrifying tale of a visa application nightmare.
 Therefore, I’d recommend calling in the big guns.
 Using an agency or a company like Global Work and Travel can go a long way to eliminating the stress of visa applications.